geoffreycrofte/juiz-social-post-sharer/README.md

 * Great help from [Sebastien SERRE](https://github.com/sebastienserre) of the [Polylang](https://wordpress.org/plugins/polylang/) team.

 ### 2.0.2
-* Bug Fix: Upgrade Notice wouldn't be removed.
+* **Bug Fix**: Upgrade Notice wouldn't be removed.
 It's now fixed.
 Sorry for the pushy behavior, not on purpose, I promise!

 ### 2.0.1

-* Bug Fix: In very rare cases, the Theme folder can be unexisting and make the plugin display a PHP error.
+* **Bug Fix**: In very rare cases, the Theme folder can be unexisting and make the plugin display a PHP error.
 Issue fixed.

 ### 2.0.0